Most of us quilters have come up against the problem of “ugly fabric” (what should I do with it?) After all, it followed me home.

 No doubt other quilters have their own solutions to this dilemma, and I wish you would share them with the rest of us.

 I remember years ago using a specific line of fabric to make a quilt.
 One of the fabrics was just too hideous (in my opinion) and when I brought the finished quilt back to the shop to show the ladies there, I said something about putting the ugliest fabric on the back.
 The owner was totally offended and made sure I knew it.
-My comment was thoughtless, but I am not going to lie.
+My comment was thoughtless, but it was my honest opinion.

-Just remember my fellow quilters that the point is not that it is ugly, but that we find a way to use it.
+The point is not that the fabric is ugly, but that we find a way to use it.
 In the world of recycle, reuse, and re-purpose, fabric should be used.
 It has not been many years ago that nothing was thrown away because the item was too expensive or too hard to get to waste.
 We have so many choices today in the fabric world that we forget how hard it was for our predecessors to get nice fabric.
 So, let’s find a use for it, if only in honor of the quilters who came before us.

 Some ideas for ugly fabric: